k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 [Click for more information about Invoking a Web Service from the Studio](/articles/15_web_services_and_graphit/09_swagger.md#invoking-and-testing-web-services-using-fabric-studio).

-Note that once defined, both General Preferences and Server Configurations will continue to apply after the Fabric Studio is upgraded.
+Note that once defined, both General Preferences and Server Configurations continue to apply after the Fabric Studio is upgraded.

 ### What Is the Purpose of the General Preferences Tab?